eretz-de/xt_geoip_update/README.md

 This repository defines a docker image that can be used to update the current database for the geoip netfilter module.
 For this it uses the Docker image from https://github.com/sander1/docker-xtables that itself uses [https://github.com/mschmitt/GeoLite2xtables](https://github.com/mschmitt/GeoLite2xtables).

+*Note:* Since end of 2019 you need a license key from MaxMind to download the data.

 ## Motivation